department-of-veterans-affairs/vagov-content/pages/education/index.md

       description: Download VA education benefits forms, fact sheets, and other resources.
       external: false
     - url: https://www.benefits.va.gov/gibill/my_story.asp
-      label: My Story—how Veterans and service members use the GI bill
+      label: My Story—how Veterans and service members use the GI Bill
       description: Hear inspiring stories from Veterans and service members who’ve advanced their education and training with the Post-9/11 GI Bill.
       external: false